Migrate from trac - Errors in wiki formating

 P.S.
 All the changes I check on 3 big projects that we want to migrate from Trac.

-#6 Updated by Mike Stupalov almost 11 years ago
+#6 Updated by Mike Stupalov about 11 years ago

 I update migrate_from_trac.rakeChanges:

 - Changed progress meter to a simple progress bar.

 - Moved requires for task ':migrate_from_trac_svn' to own module.

 #8 Updated by Bryce Nordgren almost 11 years ago